toggledbits/Reactor-docs/docs/Installation.md

 1. Go to [the Reactor Github repository](https://github.com/toggledbits/Reactor);
 1. Choose the branch for the version of Reactor you want to download:
-    * master: the *master* branch is the last released version;
+    * master: the *master* branch is the most recent released version;
-    * hotfix: the master release plus any important fixes that have come up since the master release &mdash; this version is expected to be at least as stable as *master*, if not more.
+    * hotfix: the master branch plus any important fixes that have come up since the master release &mdash; this version is expected to be at least as stable as *master*, if not more.
     * stable: the latest development release for which basic QA has been completed &mdash; may still contain bugs, but they should be trivial;
     * develop: the latest developer code changes checked in, with minimal QA &mdash; this version will be the bleeding-edge of functionality, but may also contain bugs (from the most trivial to soul-crushing, crash-inducing horrors);
 1. Click the green "Download/clone" button, and choose "Download ZIP" from the pop-up;